rudymartinb2/myjsunit/README.md

 # myjsunit

 myjsunit is a minimalistic testing framework for Node.js, inspired on PHPUnit API and code style.
-It is intended to be run from virtual console like xterm or konsole.
+It is intended to be run from virtual console like `xterm` or `konsole`.

 ![running](/img/screenshot.png)